 “So what do you think of what I’ve done with the place?”
 Frasier asked his father, Martin, in the pilot episode.
 “You know, every item here was carefully selected.
 The lamp by Corbu, this chair by Eames, and this couch is an exact replica of the one Coco Chanel had in her Paris atelier.”
-The show’s set designers spent almost half a million dollars to give Frasier’s apartment its “eclectic” look.
+The show’s set designers spent almost $500,000 to give Frasier’s apartment its “eclectic” look.
 The Coco Chanel replica sofa was covered with 24 yards of Italian suede for an estimated cost of about $15,000.
-The Eames chair was rented, but the Pastoe curved sideboard was purchased for $3,200 and the Wassily chair had a $1395 price tag.
+The Eames chair was rented, but the Pastoe curved sideboard was purchased for $3200 and the Wassily chair had a $1395 price tag.

 When Frasier first started topping the Nielsen ratings every week, which cast member received the most fan mail?
 Eddie the dog.
 Leeves once wryly observed that when Entertainment Weekly used Frasier as a lead story in 1993, Eddie was the only cast member to appear on the cover.
 Eddie was portrayed by a Jack Russell Terrier named Moose, who'd originally been adopted by a family that wasn't aware of the breed's rambunctious nature.
-Moose had relentless energy—he dug holes in the back yard, chased anything in his path, chewed furniture and even climbed trees to escape his enclosure.
+Moose had relentless energy—he dug holes in the backyard, chased anything in his path, chewed furniture, and even climbed trees to escape his enclosure.
 His family gave him up to a rescue organization, which is where professional trainer Mathilde de Cagny discovered him.

 One famous example was the recreation of a scene where Sam and Diane were embroiled in a vicious argument that almost ended up in fisticuffs but instead resulted in a passionate embrace.
 Of course, when Frasier used the same tactic during a shouting match with financial analyst Julia Wilcox, he ended up being accused of sexual harassment.